LukasWestholt/blog/src/content/blog/staduimguidefm24.md

 ## Problems

-The 3D Model of the stadium looks bad: Unfortunately, that is kind of annoying or at least unsatisfying to fix.
+Unfortunately, the 3D Model of the stadium might look not as good as expected, if you create a new stadium.
 You can't really choose what stadium you want and how it looks like.
 If your stadium has gaps, it means you can upgrade it.
 So for example:
 My stadium has 100000 seats.
 I can upgrade it to 200000.
 That means, that half of your stadium is not build and it will create gaps.
 Maybe some other setting could also influence this.